Full-time: One year; Part-time: Two years

-The ongoing progress in the mathematical tools, the growing prevalence of very large datasets, ever-increasing computational power and progress in automated data acquisition established data science as a mature discipline with rapidly growing number of exploitations in wide spectrum of applications.
+The ongoing progress in mathematical tools and automated data acquisition, combined with the growth of very large datasets and computational power, has established data science as a mature discipline with a rapidly growing number of exploitations in a wide spectrum of applications.

-This course is designed to develop students’ knowledge and skills in modern data science practice.
-Through careful planning and engagement, students can have a course bringing them to the up-front of the field.
+This course has been carefully planned and is designed to develop your knowledge and skills in modern data science practice.
 It combines a project-based approach with opportunity for personal development through a flexible and supportive learning experience.

 The underpinning practical and theoretical skills, such as programming, project management, statistics, develop along with timetabled teaching sessions and individual/group projects.